-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Saint Mary's ATRIO Choice Rx (PPO).
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of ATRIO Choice Rx (PPO).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.